owasp-modsecurity/ModSecurity/README.md

 ## Dependencies

 This library is written in C++ using the C++11 standards.
-It also uses the Flex and Yacc to produce the “Sec Rules Language” parser.
-Another dependency that is mandatory is the YAJL, as ModSecurity uses JSON for logging, and testing framework.
+It also uses Flex and Yacc to produce the “Sec Rules Language” parser.
+Other, manditory dependencies include YAJL, as ModSecurity uses JSON for producing logs and its testing framework, libpcre (not yet manditory) for processing regular expressions in SecRules, and libXML2 (not yet manditory) which is used for parsing XML requests.

-Others dependencies are operators related and may not be mandatory.
-For
+All others dependencies are related to operators specified within SecRules or configuration directives and may not be required for compilation.
+A short list of such dependencies is as follows:

-instance: libinjection is needed for the operator @detectXSS, also curl is needed for the SecRemoteRules.
+* libinjection is needed for the operator @detectXSS and @detectSQL
+* curl is needed for the directive SecRemoteRules.

 If those libraries are missing ModSecurity will be compiled without the support for the operator @detectXSS and the configuration directive SecRemoteRules.

 # Library documentation

 The library documentation is written within the code in Doxygen format.
-Use doxygen utility with the configuration file “doxygen.cfg” inside the "doc/" subfolder to generate HTML output of the documentation, including examples.
+To generate this documentation, please use the doxygen utility with the provided configuration file, “doxygen.cfg”, located with the "doc/" subfolder.
+This will generate HTML formatted documentation including usage examples.

 # Library utilization

 The library provides a C++ and C interface.
-Some resources are currently only available to the C++, for instance: the capability to create custom logging mechanism (see the regression test to check how those logging mechanism works).
+Some resources are currently only available via the C++ interface, for instance, the capability to create custom logging mechanism (see the regression test to check for how those logging mechanism works).
-The objective is to have both APIs (C, C++) providing the same functionalities, if you are missing something, please report.
+The objective is to have both APIs (C, C++) providing the same functionality, if you find an aspect of the API that is missing via a perticular interface, please open an issue.

 Inside the subfolder examples, there are simple examples on how to use the API.
 Below some are illustrated: